aeternity/protocol/tokens/tokens.md

-If a contract is provided then any transaction (spend, trade, mint, burn) would call this contract and the transaction only goes through if the result of the corresponfing contract call returns true.
+If a contract is provided then any transaction (spend, trade, mint, burn) would call this contract and the transaction only goes through if the result of the corresponding contract call returns true.
 Any other transaction using the token (such as contract call) would only be executed if a call to spend returns true.

-## Tokens state tree

-The tokens state tree contain token type objects.
-Tokens are stored in the account state tree as a list of tuples of token id:s and balances.

-### Token state tree objects

-- The token state tree contains
-  - Token type objects

-#### The token type object

-- Created by an token create transaction.
+## Create transaction

 ```
 { creator         :: id()